pombredanne/invoke-release/README.md

 ## Installing Invoke Release Tools

 Before you can integrate Invoke Release into your project **or** use it on a project into which it has already been integrated, you need to install the tools.
 Installation is easy.
-Just run the following command _on your development machine_ (**not** within Vagrant or a Docker container).
+Just running `devtools_update` _on your development machine_ (**not** within Vagrant or a Docker container) will ensure that you have the latest version of the release tools installed.
+(If you haven't run `devtools_update` since 2015-10-22, you may need to run this command twice—once to get the latest devtools helpers, and a second time to actually install the release tools.)

+If, for some reason, you need to manually install the release tools (for example, to use master instead of the latest tag, or to use the release tools within Vagrant/Docker instead of on your local machine), that's easy, too.
+Just run the following command:

 ```
 $ sudo pip install -U git+ssh://git@github.com/eventbrite/invoke-release.git